Inbound Marketing is Like Air Traffic Control

-ATC is broken into three main activities that involve a “call” and “response” dialogue between air traffic controllers and pilots using the military phonetic alphabet:
+ATC is broken into three main activities that involve a “call” and “response”.
+Air traffic controllers and pilots use the military phonetic alphabet to carry this out:

-1. Clearance Delivery (CD) is the stage of the departure process delivers important route and weather advisory information for a pilot’s journey before the plane takes off.
+1. Clearance Delivery (CD) is the stage of the departure process delivers important route and weather advisory information for a pilot’s journey.
 ATC relays the information to the pilot as written on their travel itinerary.
-The pilot then relays the command back to the ATC word-for-word.
+The pilot then relays the command back to the ATC.
 Think of when an airplane “pushes back” from the gate.
 CD is responsible for this action.
-Without a proper “call and response” from the pilot, ATC will not clear the plane to push back from their gate to begin the departure process.
+Without a proper “call and response”, ATC will not clear the plane to push back from their gate.

 2. Ground Control (GC) is the process of controlling an airplane from the gate to the runway.
-Depending on the size and volume of an airport, there can be 60 to 80 active flights on the taxiways at any given time, and a team of three, sometimes four, are managing them all.
-This part of the process can be the most challenging for any ATC.
-While GC is communicating one-by-one with each plane, the ATC must remember every command given to ensure all pilots are aware of what’s happening around them.
-Airplanes do not have rearview or side-panel mirrors, so having an experienced controller ensures the safety of a flight, in the lead up of takeoff or landing.
+Depending on the size and volume of an airport, there can be 60 to 80 active flights on the taxiways at any given time.
+And a team of three, sometimes four, are managing them all.
+While GC is communicating one-by-one with each plane, the ATC must remember every command given.
+This ensures all pilots are aware of what’s happening around them.
+Airplanes do not have rearview or side-panel mirrors, so having an experienced controller ensures the safety of a flight.

 3. Local Control (LC) warrants the safest departure and arrival of an airplane.
 LC works very closely with GC due to the high volume of activities that are occurring on the runway and taxiway.
 When a flight is departing, GC passes the plane to LC for take-off.
 When a flight is arriving, LC passes off to GC.
-This ensures the airplane is controlled every step of the way from hitting the tarmac, to arriving at the gate.
 LC also ensures airport safety based on flight activity occurring above or around the airport, up to 3-5 miles.
-For example, if the President of the United States is passing through the aerospace system of an airport, all flights are diverted away from the airport by at least 35 miles in every direction.
-LC would be in-charge of clearing the aerospace system and providing safe passage for the President.

 Why ATC is Similar to Agile

-With the assistance of JIRA, a project management software for agile processes, our inbound marketing team is set up similar to an airport’s air traffic control.
+With the assistance of JIRA, a project management software for agile processes, our inbound marketing team is set up similarly to air traffic control.

 When flights are arriving or departing from an airport, it is the local controller’s job to maintain a clear runway at all times.
 This entails that only one plane departs or arrives on one runway at a time.
-Likewise, JIRA uses a “swimlane” process outlining team members’ tasks that have begun, are in progress, or have been completed, for any team member on specific client-related work.
-Within JIRA, only one card (or task) can be worked on and pulled through a swimlane at a time to eliminate confusion and maintain efficiencies.
+Likewise, JIRA uses “swimlanes” to outline team members’ tasks.

 1. Planning is like Clearance Delivery.

 In this phase, each inbound manager preps the deliverables needed for a card.
-They ensure that all information is included to launch the card into the Ready aisle, similar to how a pilot needs all the necessary information about weather and flight patterns before pushing back from the gate.
-The “call and response” dialogue is what takes place between our inbound managers and each client to ensure everyone is on the same page before work begins.
+They ensure that all information is included to launch the card into the Ready aisle similar to the Clearance Delivery step.
+The “call and response” dialogue is what takes place between our inbound managers and each client.
+This process ensures everyone is on the same page before work begins.
 Just like CD, without all the information needed to meet client expectations, work will not be begin until a clear line of sight is established.

 2. Ready and In-progress are like Ground Control.

 These steps are similar to the process of controlling an airplane from the gate to the runway.
-Depending on the team’s capacity, there could be 10 to 100 active cards being worked on at the same time by an implementer, designer or writer, which is like having 60-80 active flights on the taxiways.
-While the inbound managers are communicating one-on-one with an implementer, designer or writer, like ground control does with each airplane, the manager handles the full scope of activities for the agency like ATC does for the entire airport.
+Depending on the team’s capacity, there could be 10 to 100 active cards being worked on at the same time.
+While inbound managers are communicating one-on-one with an implementer, the manager also handles the full scope of activities for the agency like ATC does for the entire airport.

 3. Internal Review and Acceptance are like local control.

 Local control is like the gatekeeper for ATC.
 When a flight is departing, GC passes the plane to LC for take-off.
-When a flight is arriving, LC passes off to GC.
+When your flight arrives, LC passes off to GC.
 This ensures the airplane is controlled every step of the way.